-The Growth and Development (Puberty Education) Program is part of the 4th, 5th, and 6th grade Healthful Living Standards.
-The information is presented in grades 4th and 6th by BCS Reproductive Health Educators.
+The Growth and Development (Puberty Education) Program is part of the 4th, 5th, and 6th grade Healthful Living Essential Teaching Standards.
+The information is presented by BCS Reproductive Health Educators.
 In grades 4 and 5, the students are separated by gender for the classes.
 The outlines for the curriculum are below.

 Teen Driving Safety

 To assist you as a parent in promoting teen driving safety, the following are a few links to help with your quest.